ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.11.2.
 Spot Instances

-Up to 90% off on-demand, but depends on the spare capacity.
+- Up to 90% off on-demand, but depends on the spare capacity.
-You can set a maximum hourly rate in a certain AZ in a certain region.
+- You can set a maximum hourly rate in a certain AZ in a certain region.
-If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance.
-As the spot price increases, you pay more.
+- If the max price you set is above the spot price, you pay only that spot price for the duration that you consume that instance As the spot price increases, you pay more.
-Once this price increases past your maximum, it will terminate the instance.
+- Once this price increases past your maximum, it will terminate the instance.
-Great for data analytics when the process can occur later at a lower use time.
+- Great for data analytics when the process can occur later at a lower use time.

 #### 1.6.11.3.
 Reserved Instance

-Up to 75% off on-demand.
+- Up to 75% off on-demand.
-The trade off is commitment.
+- The trade off is commitment.
-You're buying capacity in advance for 1 or 3 years.
+- Buying capacity in advance for 1 or 3 years.
-Flexibility on how to pay
+- Flexibility on how to pay
   - All up front
   - Partial upfront
   - No upfront

-Best discounts are for 3 years all up front.
+- Best discounts are for 3 years all up front.
-Reserved in region, or AZ with capacity reservation.
+- Reserved in region, or AZ with capacity reservation.
-Reserved instances takes priority for AZ capacity.
+- Reserved instances takes priority for AZ capacity.
-Can perform scheduled reservation when you can commit to specific time windows.
+- Can perform scheduled reservation when you can commit to specific time windows.

-Great if you have a known stead state usage, email usage, domain server.
+- Great if you have a known stead state usage, email usage, domain server or when you need to reserve capacity in a given region or AZ.
-Cheapest option with no tolerance for disruption.
+- Cheapest option with no tolerance for disruption.

 ### 1.6.12.
 Instance Status Checks and Autorecovery

 Every instance has two high level status checks

 - System Status Checks
-  - Failure of this check could indicate SW or HW problems of the EC2 service or the host.
+  - System power
+  - Network connectivity
+  - Host SW/HW issues.
 - Instance Status Checks
-  - Specific to the file system or has a corrupted Kernel.
+  - File system
+  - Instance networking
+  - Kernel problems

 Autorecovery can kick in and help,

-- Recover this instance
+- Recover this instance by
-  - can be a number of steps depending on the failure
+  - Rebooting
+  - Moving everything to new host in same AZ, keeping everything else the same.
 - Stop this instance
 - Terminate this instance
-  - useful in a cluster
+  - Useful in a cluster with HA configured.
 - Reboot this instance

+Instances can also have termination protection permissions (disableApiTermination) configured, preventing anyone without permissions from terminating it.

 ### 1.6.13.
 Horizontal and Vertical Scaling